alex-min/blog-template/_posts/3000-01-01-automating-screenshots-in-flutter.md

 Uploading those screenshots to the Play Store is also a tedious task by itself, you need to go to each locale and add the screenshots one by one, I was sure we could do better.

-Google provides an access to the Google Play Store api, although it's much more limited than the actual Play Store in the browser, it's enough for my needs.
+Google provides an access to the Google Play Store api, although it's much more limited than the actual Play Store in the browser, it's good enough for my needs.

 ```typescript
 import { google } from 'googleapis';